mofrim/42-minirt/Readme.md

 ## Most recent TODOs

+- [ ] a white circle / sphere should be completely white, no? at least with ambient light at 1.0?

 ### features

 - [x] UI feat: move the camera using `wasd` and `+/-`. `wasd` should rotate the